-Nightlife at Zao is vibrant with abundance of izakaya (Japanese pub) themed bistros and hotels and ryokans (traditional Japanese inns) offering outstanding dining and drinking experience.
+Nightlife at Zao is vibrant with an abundance of izakaya (Japanese pub) themed bistros and hotels and ryokans (traditional Japanese inns) offering outstanding dining and drinking experience.

 For more after-ski options, skiers can head to Yagamata which is only 40 minutes away from the resort.

-Comprised of 19 interlinked Japan ski areas, Shiga Kogen is considered second largest and highest ski resort in Japan.
+Comprised of 19 interlinked Japan ski areas, Shiga Kogen is considered the second largest and highest ski resort in Japan.